openedx/credentials/docs/internationalization.rst

 For more information about translation management, please refer to the `Django internationalization documentation`_.

+Note: We also rely on Django's extraction for js/jsx files as well.
+Since Django's extraction does not support es6 (more specifically template literals), we have temporarily disallowed using this feature via an eslint rule.

 Translation Management with Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you are using docker and you have added or changed user facing text in the repository, you can update or change